 According to Medicare.com – the nationally funded Medicare program (Part A and Part B) do not consider walk-in bathtubs to be categorized as Durable Medical Equipment (DME) so they do not cover the cost or installation of a walk-in tub.
 BUT – the state funded Medicaid program in your particular state might cover it.

-When it comes to making home renovations to accommodate an elderly parent, many caregivers first want to know if the project can be covered by Medicare or Medicaid and what are the overall costs, initial and ongoing.
+When it comes to making home improvements to accommodate an elderly parent with mobility issues, many caregivers first want to know if the project can be covered by a Medicare plan or Medicaid and what are the overall costs, initial and ongoing.
 So, the question for this article is…

 Medicare’s Policy On Walk-In Tubs

-Sorry to say that Medicare does not consider walk-in tubs to be durable medical equipment so, they won’t pay for the tub nor would they contribute anything to the cost of the tub or installation.
+I am sorry to say that Medicare Part A does not consider walk-in tubs to be durable medical equipment so, they won’t pay for the purchase of a walk in tub nor would they contribute anything to the cost of the tub or towards installation costs.

-- a medical diagnosis that warrants a walk-in tub
+- a diagnosis of a medical condition that warrants a walk-in tub

 - a written prescription by your physician describing you you need a walk-in tub which should also include any specific features such as “it must have grab bars” or “it must have an anti slip floor”, etc.

-Please know that even if you have all of these, Medicare may still deny you.
-There is no guarantee that they will reimburse you.
+Please know that even if you can prove a walk in tub is an absolute necessity, Medicare may still deny you.
+There is no guarantee that Medicare coverage will reimburse you.